 We like to share insights into our business and the way that we work.
-This month we focus on one of our members of staff.
-Meet Formalities Administrator Emma...
+Get to know Emma...

 In our previous newsletter I outlined some of the changes and potential issues that businesses need to consider in light of the EU’s passing of Article 13.
 For a catch up please read here.

 Picking up from where we left off, I’d like to explain why you should...[Read more...]

 You may have heard about the EU passing “Article 13” and thereby banning memes?
 Really?
 Well, not quite, but near enough.
 There’s a lot of noise about that at the moment, some of which is more accurate than others, but it’s a topic that raises an interesting point.
 So although...[Read more...]

 Welcome to the latest edition of the Downing IP newsletter.